kevinwongwc95/personal-website-react/src/content/Home.md

 # About Me

-I’ve recently graduated from UC San Diego (class of 17’) with a degree in Computer Science, and am interning at Grio in San Francisco as a web developer.
+I've recently completed an internship at Grio as a web developer and am a graduate from UC San Diego with a B.S in Computer Science from UC San Diego.

+Post-internship I've been working on learning more React, which can be seen here by my website!

+This site is hosted on Heroku and is a React app.

 During my free time I love to explore new places to eat in the Bay Area.
 I’m a huge pho and coffee fan, so I’m always interested in trying a new spot!

-Current favorite coffee: Philz coffee – Ecstatic (medium medium)

-Current favorite pho: Monster pho, Oakland

 ## Education

 Computer Science (B.S) @ UC San Diego
+- UCSD Computer Club

 ## Work Experience